AdvantEdge solutions include medical billing, certified coding, analytics, practice management, compliance and ClientFirstTM service.

 If the pause in the two-percent sequestration cut is allowed to expire, as planned, on December 31, 2021, these decreases will be larger, unless Congress intervenes.

-On July 1, HHS and other federal departments issued an Interim Final Rule (IFR) related to the No Surprises Act passed by Congress in late 2021.
-These provisions are to go into effect on January 1, 2022.
+On July 1, HHS and other federal departments issued a 411-page Interim Final Rule (IFR) to implement the No Surprises Act passed by Congress in late 2021.
+These provisions go into effect January 1, 2022.
+We highlight 5 things to know about the No Surprises Act:

 Billing at of out-of-network (OON) rates will be much more difficult